manolitto/openvlex2/README.md

 # OpenVLex 2

-_OpenVLex is a **V**ertical tile-to-base **L**ocking system for 3D printed terrain._
+_OpenVLex is a **V**ertical decor-to-base **L**ocking system for 3D printed terrain._

 OpenVLex makes it possible to print and use base and terrain parts in a more **flexible** way by providing a special vertical locking mechanism while still adhering to the widely used, well established tile locking systems.
-You can use the same terrain part with bases of different sizes or locking standards.
+You can use the same terrain decor part with bases of different sizes or locking standards.
 Think of OpenForge 2.0 but instead of gluing, you clip your terrain parts to the base.
 For the time being, OpenVLex supports bases with **OpenLOCK (Triplex)** standard, and also the versatile **OpenForge Magnetic OpenLOCK** bases.
 Other locking systems (Dragonlock, Infinitylock) might be supported in the future.

 ![img001](img/openvlex2.gif)